Glidance Case Study

 Usability Testing Methodology

-Agile Method for testing
+Agile method for testing

 We developed a solution: designers annotate wireframes with what VoiceOver would say, then read those annotations aloud during testing, essentially becoming a human screen reader.
 This requires designers to understand VoiceOver conventions so their annotations accurately reflect how the screen reader would behave.